 So you've stumbled upon the magical bean that many are unaware of.
-No, not those types of beans.
-I am talking about coffee beans dipped in chocolate.
-If you have never tried the best chocolate covered coffee beans, you are in for a surprise.
+No, not those chocolate flavored coffee beans.
+We are talking about coffee beans dipped in chocolate.
+If you have never tried the chocolate covered coffee beans, you are in for a surprise.
 We offer the best organic fair trade chocolate beans you can find, and here is why!

 Organic Fair Trade Coffee Beans

 These dark chocolate covered coffee beans are crafted with the finest shade-grown, 100% organic, fair trade Peruvian coffee beans.
 We use dark roasted Peruvian coffee beans because they are much sweeter, smaller and easier to enjoy.

 Although we do not recommend it, you can even eat these Peruvian coffee beans plain if you really wanted to, but we suggest eating them coated in dark chocolate instead.
 The reason why dark roasted coffee beans are typically used in chocolate covered coffee beans is because they are less dense and easier to chew.

 When you roast coffee beans darker, the cell structure of the coffee bean starts to break down and caramelization intensifies which is why they become softer and sweeter.
 Ever wonder why that shot of espresso tastes so good?
 It's the espresso beans!

 Our dark chocolate is carefully sourced from the Dominican Republic and is certified organic, fair trade and Kosher friendly.
 We then have the chocolate processed and sent out, along with the dark roasted Peruvian coffee beans, to a chocolate coating business that carefully coats and shines these delicious treats.